Edict of Romorantin: Terms

 The edict opens with a denouncement of the spread of heresy, and a note on the failure of the methods that have been used against its spread in the past.
-The crown is determined to restore unity to the church through the following terms, as recommended by the queen mother and members of the Conseil du Roi.
+The crown states it is determined to restore unity to the church through the following terms, as recommended by the queen mother and members of the Conseil du Roi.

 Jurisdiction of unarmed heresy cases was transferred from the Parlements to the Episcopal courts run by the clergy.
 Prosecution of illegal assemblies, preachers and pamphlets was by contrast granted to the Présidaux courts which had been established under Henri II.
 This court in contrast to the Episcopal courts could sentence a defendant to death.
-In service of reunifying the church prelates were to set an example to their flock, through residence in their sees, and the living of a moral life.
+In service of reunifying the church, prelates were to set an example to their flock through residence in their sees, and the living of a moral life.
 A new penalty was also established, if accusers were found to be false in their testimony, they would be liable for the same punishment they had sought for the defendant.
 Those who carried arms to their assemblies would be treated as treasonous rebels.

 The crown hoped that these measures would avoid libellous accusations and get the court system functioning again in regards to heresy.